 - do not introduce hazards, such as restricting the driver's field of vision, means of escape in the event of an accident, or access to controls.

 Any changes to the passenger compartment and vehicle used for transportation must still be consistent with requirements set out in Occupational Health and Safety Regulation Part 17.
 Any barrier installed should be made of a material that can be cleaned and disinfected and regularly cleaned as part of the overall cleaning practices for the vehicle used to transport workers.

 Temporary foreign workers

 Temporary foreign workers entering Canada are required to self-isolate upon arrival to Canada.
 Information about self-isolation is provided by the Government of Canada.

 The provincial government’s Protecting Farm Workers and Temporary Foreign Workers During the COVID-19 Pandemic document includes requirements for farms employing temporary foreign workers.

-On April 23, 2020, the provincial health officer issued an order to all agriculture employers providing worker accommodation.
+On July 2, 2020, the provincial health officer updated its order to all agriculture employers providing worker accommodation.
 Employers are required to read and comply with this order in its entirety.
 It includes requirements for employers to:

 - Develop a COVID-19 infection prevention and control protocol to reduce the risk of transmission both in worker accommodation and in vehicles used for work and to transport workers to and from their accommodation;